hannahro15/Cattery-project/README.md

 Here is a list of possible features below that could be added in the future to improve the website.

 * Add a hamburger menu to the Navbar.
+* Add map to the website.
 * Add audio/video clips.
 * Expand on the contact form and content throughout the website.
-* Add more interactivity and some Javascript to the website.
+* Add more interactivity/Javascript to the website.

 # Fonts/Typography and colors